m5stack/m5-docs/docs/en/module/servo.md

 **<mark>Servo</mark>** is a servo-motor driver module which can drive 12-way servo motors simultaneously.
 But actually, in our experiment, because of the maximum current, the maximum number of servo motor it can drive is 9.
 So we will publish a upgraded version soon after.

-It's too easy to drive servo motors so that you can drive many servo motors after programmed 2-3 lines code in Arduino IDE or dragged 2-3 block in UiFlow.
+It's too easy to drive servo motors so that you can drive many servo motors after programmed 2-3 lines code in Arduino IDE or dragged 2-3 block in UIFlow.

 Servo is communicated with M5Core through GROVE interface(I2C communication).
 The I2C address is 0x53.